lbain/lucybain/source/blog/2014/10-10-function-prototype-bind.md

 ## Explain Function.prototype.bind

 I hadn't heard of `bind` before, so I've just been reading up on this one.
 Woah.
-It's pretty cool!
+It’s pretty cool!
 Why hasn't anyone mentioned it before?!

 __Official answer__

 `bind` allows you to set which object is treated as `this` within the function call.

-Ok, I know that sounds a lot like [`call` or `apply`](/blog/2014/call-vs-apply/), but it's not.
-It's better!
+Ok, I know that sounds a lot like [`call` or `apply`](/blog/2014/call-vs-apply/), but it’s not.
+It’s better!

 __Longer answer__